metal-stack/gardener/docs/usage/shoot-operations/shoot_versions.md

 Nevertheless, Gardener can operate without version classifications and can be added at any time to the Kubernetes and machine image versions in the `CloudProfile`.

 As a best practice, versions usually start with the classification `preview`, then are promoted to `supported`, eventually `deprecated` and finally `expired`.
+In addition to that, there is a dedicated `planned` classification which allows versions to become available at a certain point in time.
+See [classification dates](#classification-dates).
 This information is programmatically available in the `CloudProfiles` of the Garden cluster.

 - **preview:** A `preview` version is a new version that has not yet undergone thorough testing, possibly a new release, and needs time to be validated.